dlang-community/DCD/README.md

 command line.
 The server (dcd-server) is responsible for caching imported files, calculating autocomplete information, and sending it back to the client.

+# Philosophy

+DCD is **editor-first**: built for what a person typing code needs right now, not what a compiler would compute given a finished file.
+Broken code is the normal case, fast beats perfect, and precision improves over time — never at the cost of speed.

 # Added LSP support

 DCD's LSP server is deliberately **lean**: it is a thin protocol layer over